SpongePowered/SpongeDocs/source/about/faq.rst

 **Not yet.**

 The Sponge team do not want to get overcommitted with client side API until Sponge is competitive with other Minecraft modding API's.
-No one is currently working to make this possible, however the long term plan is to make it *possible*.
+No one is currently working to create client side API, but it's not been forgotten; it should be possible in the long term.
-This is a seperate issue from single player!
+This is a separate issue from single player!
 Single player support using Sponge (coremod / forge) should work fine, any issues should be reported to the bug tracker.

 Are There Downloads Available Yet?